First Day Kids Vitamins and Behavior, ADHD Claims

 Vitamins Are Awesome, But Not a Cure

 I’m a huge proponent of vitamins, not only for my toddlers but for myself!
 Vitamin D and B12 supplements have made a huge difference in my mood and outlook on life.
-My PCP orders new blood tests every quarter to check these vitamin levels for me, so I do know when I’m deficient and when I need to supplement.

-The way I see it is vitamins can’t hurt, especially if they’re water-soluble.
 If my kids have a week of super picky eating, that vitamin ensures they’re getting what they need to grow and function to their full potential.

 But I have to say these bold claims about fixing toddler tantrums and helping your child get out the door in the morning seem like red flags to me.